StevenSong-sTs/Property-Value-Forecast/README.md

 ## Instructions for Running the Code
 This repository contains two primary components: **Data Processing** and **Modeling**.

-Since all data files are stored in the team's Google Drive, the most efficient way to access these files is through `Google Colab`, utilizing its mount the drive function.
+Due to the large size of the data files, storing them directly in GitHub would lead to long clone times.
+Therefore, the team has opted to store the data in our Google Drive, while all code is maintained in this GitHub repository.

+To efficiently access the raw data files, we recommend using [**Google Collab**](https://colab.research.google.com/), which allows you to mount your Google Drive and work directly with the data.

 Given this setup, the instructions for running the Data Processing code and the Modeling code differ slightly.